 "Jessie, he said that only to take the pressure off of me.
 He thinks, as does everyone here, that I'm going to score a perfect twenty-four out of twenty-four.
 That's what the crowd is coming here for, and I'm going to make a fool out of myself if I don't get a perfect score."

 "You'll work it out.
 I know that about you.
 You're too smart to let something like this beat you."

 No one had ever called me smart.
 I knew Mr. Coleman thought I was clever, but smart?

 Most of the stagehands and musicians in the orchestra were betting their shirts on the outcome.
 The entire chorus had wagered well beyond their means too.

 On the day of the contest, Coleman Hall was filled to capacity with a hundred more milling about in front of the dance hall.

 Mirka had fashioned special costumes in red, white, and blue for the girls who were going to assemble in their nurses' uniforms behind a curtain that split the stage in two.
 I was on one side; the girls would stand behind the curtain on the other.

 I was to be seated at a table with twenty-four large pieces of paper, each containing the name of a girl in the chorus.
-Then, in turn, the girls would walk out and stand in front of another black curtain that hid them from the waist down and another black curtain that hung from the rafters and hid them from the neck up.
+Then, in turn, the girls would walk out and stand in front of another black curtain hiding them from the waist down and another black curtain hung from the rafters and hiding them from the neck up.